Aller au contenu

 Best for: modern, laid-back weddings.

-Sandro focuses on clean lines and quality materials.
-A solid choice for a city wedding with a Parisian touch.
+Sandro plays the clean lines and quality materials card.
+Solid pick for a city wedding with a Parisian touch.

 Strengths: